 The market is a dream for foodies.
 A whirl of activity and very friendly merchants.
 There is no way to get lost, just follow the beautiful glass roof.

-As I have a ton pf photos, I am going to share some photo essays which will allow me to show more food stories from this special place.
+As I have a ton of photos, I am going to share some photo essays which will allow me to show more food stories from this special place (see photo grid below).

 More Nishiki Market Resources